What is passive smoking, and is it really that bad?

 What you inhale is called mainstream smoke.
 That residual tobacco smoke lingers in the air.
 It doesn't magically disappear, never to be inhaled again.
 Instead, it's left to be breathed in by anyone in the area.
 Non-smokers inhaling tobacco smoke creates passive smoking.

 Passive smoking means breathing in tobacco smoke indirectly.
-That could be from a person currently smoking or someone who smoked in an area hours before.
+That could be from a person currently smoking or burning tobacco products, including cigarettes, cigars, and tobacco pipes, or someone who smoked in an area hours before.

-Passive smoke is also known as secondhand smoke, indirect smoke, environmental tobacco smoke, or sidestream smoke.
+Passive smoke is also known as secondhand smoke exposure, indirect smoke, environmental tobacco smoke, or sidestream smoke.

 When does passive smoking happen?